fedeantuna/tuia-python-project-2022/README.md

 We can see the distribution of prices by room type and neighbourhood throughout Copenhagen.

+This is a more detailed view for the call to generate the previous chart:

 ```python
 def _plot_question_one_and_two(neighbourhoods: List[str], room_types: List[str], y: str, title: str, color_list: List[str]):
     sns.set()